duplocloud/tenant-terraform-generator/README.md

 - scripts/apply.sh
 - scripts/destroy.sh

+#### Arguments to run the scripts.

+- 1st Argument: Name of the new tenant to be created.
+- 2nd Argument: Terraform project name.
+Valid values are - `admin-tenant`, `aws-services` and `app`.

-## Terraform Projects
+### Terraform Projects

-This infrastructure is divided into terraform sub projects which manages different duplo resources like tenant, AWS services like Redis, RDS, Kafka, S3 buckets, Elastic Search and Duplo application services which are containerized.
+This infrastructure is divided into terraform sub projects which manages different duplo resources like tenant, AWS services like Redis, RDS, Kafka, S3 buckets, Elastic Search and Duplo services which are containerized.

 - **Project - admin-tenant**